rh-openjdk/MSITests/README.md

 ## Configuration

 ### RESULTS_FOLDER
 Use RESULTS_FOLDER for the name of the folder where the results will be stored.
 Default: results

 ### OTOOL_JDK_VERSION
 Use OTOOL_JDK_VERSION for defition of java version.
 The corresponding subset of tests will be used.

 ### MSI_VENDOR
 Use MSI_VENDOR for defining vender specific settings used for test run.
 (Adoptium or RH)
 Default: RH

 ### INPUT_FOLDER
 Use INPUT_FOLDER used for testing (including MSI)
 Default: input

 ### CURRENT_USER_NAME
 Use CURRENT_USER_NAME for definiton of user under which the tests will run.
+This is used as the root directory for installation, saving logs etc.
 Default: $USER value

 # Credits